Léon Werth: Antoine de Saint-Exupéry

 Saint-Exupéry met Werth in 1931.
 Werth soon became Saint-Exupéry's closest friend outside of the flying group of his Aeropostale associates.
-Werth did not have much in common with Saint-Exupéry; he was an anarchist, his father was a Jew, and a leftist Bolshevik supporter.
+Werth did not have much in common with Saint-Exupéry; he was an anarchist, and his father was a Jew and a leftist Bolshevik supporter.
 Being twenty-two years older than Saint-Exupéry, with a surrealistic writing style as well as the author of twelve volumes and many magazine pieces, he was Saint-Exupéry's very opposite.
-But the younger author admired Werth's writing for having "never deceived," and wrote that Werth's essence was "his search for truth, his observation and the simple utility of his prose."
+But the younger author admired Werth's writing for having "never deceived", and wrote that Werth's essence was "his search for truth, his observation and the simple utility of his prose".
 Saint-Exupéry's Letter to a Hostage includes a celebration of Werth's journalism, and in her note on the text, Françoise Gerbod, professor emeritus of French literature at the University of Paris, credits Werth with having been Saint-Exupéry's literary mentor.

 Saint-Exupéry dedicated two books to him, (Letter to a Hostage and The Little Prince), and referred to Werth in three more of his works.
 At the beginning of the Second World War, while writing The Little Prince, Saint-Exupéry lived in his downtown New York City apartment, thinking about his native France and his friends.
 Léon Werth spent the war unobtrusively in Saint-Amour, his village in the Jura, a mountainous region near Switzerland where he "was alone, cold and hungry", and which had few nice words for French refugees.
 Saint-Exupéry returned to the conflict by joining the Free French Air Force in early 1943, rationalizing, "I cannot bear to be far from those who are hungry...
-I am leaving in order to suffer and thereby be united with those who are dear to me."
+I am leaving in order to suffer and thereby be united with those who are dear to me".

-At the end of the Second World War, which Antoine de Saint-Exupéry didn't live to see, Léon Werth said: "Peace, without Tonio [Saint-Exupéry], isn't entirely peace."
-Leon Werth did not see the text for which he was so responsible until five months after his friend's death, when Saint-Exupéry's French publisher, Gallimard, sent him a special edition.
+At the end of the Second World War, which Antoine de Saint-Exupéry didn't live to see, Léon Werth said: "Peace, without Tonio [Saint-Exupéry], isn't entirely peace".
+Léon Werth did not see the text for which he was so responsible until five months after his friend's death, when Saint-Exupéry's French publisher, Gallimard, sent him a special edition.
 Werth died in Paris on 13 December 1955.
 His remains and those of his wife, Suzanne, are deposited in the columbarium at Paris's Père Lachaise cemetery.